 Your product might be gorgeous, flawless, and stunning.
 Still, if customer service is operated by cranky, uneducated people or the billing process is painful, the overall product experience takes a serious hit.

 Review every touchpoint a customer may have with your organization.
 Make sure they all measure up against the same high standards that you hold the product.
-Whether it’s shoddy support documentation or lackluster training, these all make an impression and can diminish the experience.
+Whether it’s shoddy support documentation or lackluster product training, these all make an impression and can diminish the experience.

 The internal systems, education, and communication must embrace this approach too.
 Everyone should have access to enough data to provide superior experiences.
 They should use the same language and terminology; whether it’s Jane in accounts receivables, Jessica in support or Jerry in professional services.